AETHERWING eMOTORSPORTS // OPS

 4.1 Situational Awareness

-Your conduct follows you.
-Whether you are driving the GR Aetherwing #28, a rental seat for another team, or a public lobby truck, you are an ambassador of this brand.
-Reckless driving in any event is a liability to our sponsors and partners.
+Whether driving an Aetherwing entry, a rental seat, or a public lobby car, your conduct follows you.
+Reckless driving in any event is a liability to the team.

 4.3 Data Accountability

-GR Aetherwing operates on data, not excuses.
-All incidents involving contact will be reviewed via replay and telemetry.
-If the data shows negligence (late braking, no lift, unsafe rejoins), the driver will be held accountable regardless of their intent.
+Incidents involving contact may be reviewed via replay, timing, and telemetry where available.
+If the data shows negligence, the driver will be held accountable regardless of intent.

 4.4 Safe Rejoins

-If a driver goes off-track or spins, they must hold their brakes and wait for a clear gap before re-entering the racing surface.
-An "unsafe rejoin" that collects another car is considered a Major Infraction.
+If a driver spins or leaves the racing surface, they must hold their brakes and wait for a clear gap before rejoining.
+Unsafe rejoins are considered major safety infractions.

 4.5 Blue Flag Courtesy

-While we race to the end, lapped cars must respect leaders.
-Do not fight the leaders excessively if you are multiple laps down.
-Facilitate a clean pass to protect the team's reputation.
+Lapped cars must respect leaders.
+Do not fight the lead pack excessively if multiple laps down.
+Facilitate clean racing and protect the team’s reputation.

 05. Media & OpSec